ooni/ooni.org/content/get-involved/partnership-program.md

 OONI can support you in the following ways:

-* **Technical support:** We can guide you through the entire process of using our software, whether that involves running OONI Probe from your computer or setting up a Raspberry Pi to run OONI Probe.
+* **Technical support:** We can guide you through the entire process of running OONI Probe.
 Throughout the duration of the partnership, you can rely on us for technical support when using our software.
+We could also potentially collaborate on experimental testing.

 * **Creating/Reviewing lists of URLs to test for censorship:** We will support you in terms of creating and/or reviewing lists of URLs to test for internet censorship throughout the duration of the